 Why does my Yip tag beep randomly?

-Loose battery springs are the most common cause.
+Loose battery springs are a common cause.
 The springs inside the compartment lose contact with the CR2032 cell, creating intermittent power that triggers error beeps.
 A worn battery, outdated firmware, or Bluetooth interference from nearby devices can also cause it.

 How do I open my Yip tag to access the battery?